pyomeca/ezc3d/README.md

 print(c['parameters']['POINT']['USED']['value'][0])
 print(c.parameters.POINT.USED['value'][0])
 ````
-The dictionnary notation better reflects the internal structure of the C3D class, which makes it more reliable.
+The dictionary notation better reflects the internal structure of the C3D class, which makes it more reliable.
-However, it is less convenient to use as one need to check the existing "keys" during programming.
+However, it is less convenient to use as one needs to check the existing "keys" during programming.
-The dot notation is mostly an accessor to the dictionnary notation.
+The dot notation is mostly an accessor to the dictionary notation.

 ### Read a C3D